 FIX Technical Standards by FIX Protocol Ltd. are licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.

 FIX Family of Standards

-FIX currently supports three versions of the application messages that serve as the basis for standardization and automation of the electronic trading industry.
+FIX currently supports four versions of the application messages that serve as the basis for standardization and automation of the electronic trading industry.
 As of 2010, it is considered compliant to use fields, messages, and components as of the latest extension pack of FIX with any supported FIX version.

 Version 5.0 Service Pack 2

 Originally released in 2009 there have been a considerable number of extension packs created for FIX.5.0SP2.
 The FIX session protocol was separated from the application with the introduction of FIX.5.0

 FIX.4.4 is one of the most widely adopted versions oF FIX.
 FIX.4.4 covers multiple asset classes including fixed income instruments.